Chapter 1: Pilot: Running

 'Serves him right' Riley murmured, but Buffy could hear him.

 'What do you mean?'
-He tried to play fool, but anyone in the house was buying it, so he gave up.
+He tried to play fool, but no one in the house was buying it, so he gave up.

 Dawn gasped in horror.
 Spike was still crying, his tears soaking into Tara's blouse.